webdevtanvir/complete-js-course/12Chapter3PS/.tutorial/12-chapter3ps.md

 The second line starts a `for` loop that will iterate through each of the keys in the "marks" object.

 The `Object.keys()` method is used to get an array of all the keys in the "marks" `object.
-Object.keys(marks)` will return an array containing ["coco", "harry", "rohan"].
+Object.keys(marks)` will return an array containing ["Sabit", "Tanvir", "Koli"].
 The `.length` property is then used to get the number of items in this array (which is 3 in this case).

 The `for` loop runs three times (once for each student) because of the `Object.keys(marks).length` condition in the loop.

 The third line of code inside the `for` loop is what prints the student's name and their corresponding marks to the console.

 The `Object.keys(marks)[i]` part of the code retrieves the key for the current student that we are looking at in the loop.
-For example, when `i` is `0`, it will retrieve the key `coco`.
+For example, when `i` is `0`, it will retrieve the key `Sabit`.

 The marks`[Object.keys(marks)[i]]` part of the code retrieves the value for the current key.
 In other words, it gets the marks for the current student.
 For example, when `i` is `0`, it will retrieve the value `80`.